Get Everything About Microsoft Cloud Storage - OneDrive

 Step 2.
 Add your personal clouds, even different accounts.
 Click the “Clouds” tab, click “Add Clouds” in the lower left corner, select “OneDrive” and click “OK”.
 Then sign in your account, authorize CBackupper and allow it to see, edit, create, and delete all of your OneDrive files.

 Step 3.
 In the next window, modify the display name and allocate space for file backup.
 Then, click the checkbox before “Note: Please do not change the path directly in the third-party cloud disk, or modify or delete the backup file.” and click “OK”.

 Now, you complete the entire process of adding cloud drives.
 To add different OneDrive accounts or clouds, you just need to repeat the above steps.
 And you’d better change the default name to a unique one for distinguish.

-Note: If you want to transfer files between cloud storages, you can go to the Task tab and follow the steps in the given link.
+Note: If you want to transfer files between cloud storage, you can go to the Task tab and follow the steps in the given link.
 The steps are suitable for all cloud drives regardless of different clouds and different accounts of the same cloud.

-That’s all for Microsoft cloud storage, including its overview, benefits, options and pricing, comparison and common used features.
+That’s all for Microsoft cloud storage, including its overview, benefits, options and pricing, comparison, and common used features.
 If you are interested in OneDrive or Microsoft cloud storage for business, download the corresponding version and backup your files to OneDrive now.

-Also, if you have multiple Microsoft cloud storage free accounts, you can use cBackupper to combine cloud storage into one for more space.
+Also, if you have multiple Microsoft cloud storage free accounts, you can use CBackupper to combine cloud storage into one for more space.